SAKryukov/remoting-dotnet/article/article.md

 * The parameters of the contract interface methods [cannot](#code-validate-interface-parameter-types) be `out` or `ref` parameters.
 * The parameter types are treated as pure data types; in particular, they cannot be `System.Types` objects, delegate instances, lambda expressions, and the like; in other words, all the parameters and return objects should be serializable via the `DataContract`.

+Also, a remote method cannot return an interface reference usable on the client side, but this feature still can be implemented in future.

+## What's Next?

+Old good classical [.NET remoting](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/kwdt6w2k(v=vs.71)) had one very convenient design feature.
+I don't think many paid attention to it.

+A remote method could use an interface type as a return type.
+When an interface reference is returned to the client side, this reference was a reference to some proxy the client could use the same way as the main service contract.
+This way, we could design and implement a hierarchical service contract: some interface methods could return reference pointers to secondary interfaces, and we could have several levels of such a hierarchy.

+What would it take to implement a similar feature?
+This is quite doable, will take just thorough analysis and design.
+Instead of one proxy object, the client side would have a set of proxy objects.
+Likewise, the service side will need to implement all methods of all interfaces involved, including all return types.
+And so on...

 ## Conclusions

 This tiny framework does a lot.
 Really a lot, with absolutely minimal effort required from an application developer using it.